wiggick/POIUtility/README.md

 ColSpan: [optional] Defaults to one; allows you to create merged cells in a horizontal way.

+RowSpan: [optional] Defaults to one; allows you to create merged cells in a vertical way.
+Used with ColSpan to create merged region.

 NumberFormat: [optional] The number mask of the numeric cell.
 Only a limitted number of masks are available.

 DateFormat: [optoinal] The date mask of the date cell.
 Only a limited number of masks are avilable.